Washington, DC., July 12, 2022 ——

 Humanitarians are not a target.
 That THAT needs to be said out loud is outrageous.
 Serving in the field, humanitarians risk much, to help ease the suffering of others.
 They leave their homes and families and they go where they are needed… and the need has increased.
-In brutal conflict and crisis situations, civilian populations find hope in the humanitarian and healthcare workers that come to help the the most vulnerable.
+In brutal conflicts and crises, civilian populations find hope in the humanitarian and healthcare workers who come to help the most vulnerable.

 But even conflict has universal rules and laws governing it, regardless of where the conflict occurs.
 The Geneva Conventions and their Additional Protocols, drafted by the International Committee of the Red Cross, outline the responsibilities that national governments and warring parties have to protect the lives and dignity of combatants and civilians, as well as humanitarian and healthcare workers during conflicts.
 The protections include the right to be treated humanely, to have access to food, water, shelter, medical treatment, and communications, and to be free from violence.
 The Geneva Conventions and its Protocols prohibit hostage-taking and humiliation or degrading treatment and prohibit collective punishment or imprisonment.
 In 2003, the UN Security Council passed Resolution 1502 giving greater protection to humanitarian workers and treating attacks on them as war crimes.